-Note: Black is "1" location
+Note: black is "1s" location for object

 Figure 3.21 Binary image morphology: (a) original image; (b) dilation; (c) erosion; (d) majority; (e) opening; (f) closing.
-The structuring element for all examples is a 5×5 square.
+The structuring element for all examples is a $5 \times 5$ square.
 The effects of majority are a subtle rounding of sharp corners.
 Opening fails to eliminate the dot, since it is not wide enough.